Bleeker (band): History

-In April 2013, Bleeker Ridge released "Last Cigarette" as a single from their soon to be released album "Four", followed by "Go Home" a few months later.
-June 4, 2013, Bleeker Ridge's album "Four" was released.
+In April 2013, Bleeker Ridge released "Last Cigarette" as a single from their soon to be released album Four, followed by "Go Home" a few months later.
+June 4, 2013, Bleeker Ridge's album Four was released.

 After completing the recording of their new album with James Michael, who along with Nikki Sixx and DJ Ashba form the band Sixx:A.M., Dustin was asked to play drums for them on their Japanese debut at the Nippon Budokan on February 19, 2015 as part of VampPark Fest hosted by the rock band Vamps.
 After a successful show in Japan, they asked him to play drums on their first tour, the Modern Vintage Tour.

 In January 2016, Dustin left the band and signed on with Sixx:A.M., and Bleeker Ridge changed their name to Bleeker.
 Dan left the band a few months later.

 In 2017, Bleeker was nominated for Breakthrough Group of the Year at the Juno Awards.

+In 2023, Bleeker signed a management deal with Known Accomplice and have hinted that new music is coming towards the end of 2023.

+Songs from the band's 2024 album Messed Up started to release as singles in 2024.

+Prior to the start of the 2024 NHL playoffs, the band signed a deal with the league who would use the single "Let's Go" throughout the NHL playoff broadcasts.
+As a result, "Let's Go" was feature multiple times a game in a majority of the games throughout the entire playoffs.
+"Let's Go" was also used as the opening montage in several games.

+"Let's Go" was featured in the 2024 European Championships, most notably as the opening and introduction to team England on the European broadcast.

+On June 28, 2024, the band released the album Messed Up.
+The album was produced by Brian Moncarz and the band's own Chris Dimas, who, in addition to his role as the album's producer, took full responsibility to mix the record.

+On October 4, 2024 it was officially announced by EA Games that the song "Let's Go" was selected as part of the official soundtrack for the popular EA Sports franchise NHL 25.